millipz/millipz.github.io/cv/index.md

 ## Profile

-I am a UK registered architect, technologist and educator
+I am a software engineer, technologist, educator, and former architect.

 Having transitioned from a design and management career in construction into the technology sector, I bring a unique perspective to technical challenges and products.

-As a data engineer, developer and coder, I take pride in crafting quality code.
+As a software engineer I take pride in crafting quality code.
 I'm a firm believer in TDD and always curious about the intricacies of implementation, alogrithms, software and database design.
 I love to ask: "how can this be made better, more robust, less error-prone, more readable and maintainable?".

 In construction, I have experience at every stage of design, including practice management, administering contracts up to £5M, and lead architect on projects up to £10M.
 I have a wealth of experience of working with existing buildings, including many historic and listed buildings.
 I am a strong advocate for using appropriate technology to help improve the construction process on all projects, including BIM and workflow automation where possible.